 This small village of 291 inhabitants is a curiosity in the greater Paris region.
 Indeed, from prehistoric times right up to the XIXᵉ century, the entire village was carved into the limestone rock on the hillside: the houses, the shops… right up to its church.
 Incidentally, the latter is one of only five churches in France to have been completely designed in rock.

-The exception in the Ile-de-France is the troglodytic church of the Annunciation at Haute-Isle.
-Listed as a historic monument since 1926 , it took 3 years to complete.
+In the Ile-de-France region, the troglodytic church of the Annunciation at Haute-Isle is an exception.
+Listed as a historic monument since 1926 , it took three years to complete.
 A feat at the time, given the titanic work required to excavate the chalk rock.

 Although the village has now expanded, the troglodyte dwellings, known as “boves”, can still be seen stretching amphitheatrically above the Seine.
 Unfortunately, since the XXᵉ century, most have been abandoned… Only a handful of houses are still in use today.